bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 ^20^ “But God said to him, ‘You foolish one, tonight your soul is required of you.
 The things which you have prepared—whose will they be?’ ^21^ So is he who lays up treasure for himself, and is not rich towards God.”

 ^22^ He said to his disciples, “Therefore I tell you, don’t be anxious for your life, what you will eat, nor yet for your body, what you will wear. ^23^ Life is more than food, and the body is more than clothing. ^24^ Consider the ravens: they don’t sow, they don’t reap, they have no warehouse or barn, and God feeds them.
-How much more valuable are you than birds! ^25^ Which of you by being anxious can add a cubit^^ to his height? ^26^ If then you aren’t able to do even the least things, why are you anxious about the rest? ^27^ Consider the lilies, how they grow.
+How much more valuable are you than birds! ^25^ Which of you by being anxious can add a cubit^a^ to his height? ^26^ If then you aren’t able to do even the least things, why are you anxious about the rest? ^27^ Consider the lilies, how they grow.
 They don’t toil, neither do they spin; yet I tell you, even Solomon in all his glory was not arrayed like one of these. ^28^ But if this is how God clothes the grass in the field, which today exists and tomorrow is cast into the oven, how much more will he clothe you, O you of little faith?
-^[12:25 A cubit is the length from the tip of the middle finger to the elbow on a man’s arm, or about 18 inches or 46 centimetres.]
+^a^[**12:25** A cubit is the length from the tip of the middle finger to the elbow on a man’s arm, or about 18 inches or 46 centimetres.]

 ^29^ “Don’t seek what you will eat or what you will drink; neither be anxious. ^30^ For the nations of the world seek after all of these things, but your Father knows that you need these things. ^31^ But seek God’s Kingdom, and all these things will be added to you.